 We’d been given a reprieve, but we knew there would be no return to sleep.
 What if they came back?
 What if they were going to get more buddies?
 We were completely vulnerable at our camp.
 There was only one thing to do.
 I called out to Chase to grab his shoes and headlamp.
 We were going back to the trail.
 We wouldn’t bother with packing – it was more urgent than that.
 We needed to find a safe place now.

-We accessed the trail at the northwest corner of the Laurel Valley parking lot, climbing the 20 or 30 steps away from the lot and onto the trail proper.
+We accessed the trail at the northwest corner of the Laurel Valley parking lot, climbing a couple dozen steps away from the lot and onto the trail proper.
 We sat there at the top of the steps for a few minutes, listening and trying to comprehend what had just happened.
 The surge in adrenaline left my legs rubbery.
 My lungs burned.
 I had to make a concerted effort to control my breathing.

 We whispered to each other and this was reassuring.
 Just being back among the trees and away from view made us feel safe.
 After a few minutes it occurred to me that the trail paralleled the jeep road for quite a way – perhaps a mile back west, and if they did come back we would be vulnerable in our current position.
 Having accepted the reality that there would be no return to camp until daylight, we began walking back in the direction we had come that day – westward through the inky black of deep night.

 After about a mile, we came to a spot where the trail intersected with the jeep road again at a sharp curve.
-We descended steps down to the crossing, cautious, slow, headlamps off – listening for any movement.
-We quickly climbed back onto the trail on the opposite side of the intersection and walked another hundred feet or so westward until we felt sufficiently safe.
+We descended steps down to the crossing, cautious, slow, headlamps off, listening for any movement.
+We quickly climbed back onto the trail on the opposite side of the intersection and ascended another hundred feet or so westward until we felt sufficiently safe.

 Suddenly we saw headlamps below and to our right, and heard the crunch of tires on gravel.
 Before we could even comprehend what was happening an SUV was directly below us on the jeep road.
 We realized with alarm that we were much closer to the road than we’d realized.
 We sat frozen.
 The SUV stopped and someone inside began searching the hillside with a spotlight.
 I hissed to “get down!”
 We found ourselves in the surreal position of being on our stomachs, faces I the dirt in the middle of the trail, another set of hooligans below us.